SolomonPerkins/solomonperkins.github.io/_posts/2016-03-26-Graduates-Your-Resume-Needs-Validation.md

 ---
 layout: post
-title: Graduates, Your Resume Needs Validation
+title: Graduates, Your Resume Needs Validation.
 tags: resume job graduates career advice
 date: 2017-03-26
 read_time: 7 min
-header_image: /images/blog/
+header_image: /images/blog/graduates-your-resume-needs-validation-header.jpg
 introduction: Knowing what to put on your resume is big deal, but knowing how to represent your skills and potential should be an even bigger deal.
 There must be a better way of expressing one's potential.
 Join me as I share my story.
 ---

 <blockquote class="twitter-tweet" data-lang="en">
 	<p lang="en" dir="ltr">A part of the difficulty in landing a job in Ja is crafting an effective cover letter and CV that say exactly what they want</p>&mdash; Gerbs (@GerbryJA)